The International Trade Blog Export Forms

 Exporting Company A needs to ship four crates of solid gold from the United States to Zimbabwe.
 Exporting Company A submits a request to Freight Forwarding Company to arrange the shipment.
 Freight Forwarding Company picks up the crates from Exporting Company A’s warehouse.
 At this point, Freight Forwarding Company issues a house bill of lading to Exporting Company A. The house bill of lading serves as a receipt to confirm they’ve picked up the goods.

 Freight Forwarding Company compares rates and availability of potential carriers and identifies Carrier Company as the right choice to move the shipment of gold to Zimbabwe.
-But they also identify this same company as the right choice to move other shipments from other exporters to Zimbabwe, like six boxes of school supplies from Exporting Company B and eight pallets of hemp fiber textiles from Exporting Company C.
+But they also identify this same company as the right choice to move other shipments from other exporters to Zimbabwe, such as six boxes of school supplies from Exporting Company B and eight pallets of hemp fiber textiles from Exporting Company C.

 A house bill of lading is always a receipt for a shipment from one exporter, while a master bill of lading is a receipt that could potentially cover the shipments of many exporters, as they are consolidated by the carrier into a larger shipment.